Bond 2025

 What is a school bond?

 A school bond is a funding mechanism used by public school districts to finance major capital projects, such as building or upgrading schools.
-Bond measures appear on the ballot with specific information about the projects to be completed if approved by voters.
+Bond measures appear on the ballot with specific information about the proposed projects to be completed if voters pass the measure.

 Would this bond raise my taxes?

-No. This bond would maintain the current tax rate.
+This bond maintains the current estimated tax rate.
 That’s possible because the 2000 bond, used to rebuild Lake Oswego High School and renovate Lakeridge High School, is scheduled to be paid off in June 2026.

 How can I be sure funds will be used responsibly?